ionic-team/capacitor/site/docs-md/guides/cicd.md

 ### View the Live Update on an Android Device

-The local Android project still has the original version of our code, before the GIF and text changes were added, since we never copied the code into the native project.
-Let's have Appflow deploy the changes to our device.
+The local Android project still has the original version of our code (i.e. no GIF image or text changes), since we never copied the code into the native project.
+Let's have Appflow deploy those changes to our device.

 First, connect an Android device to your computer and ensure that [Android Studio is installed](../getting-started/dependencies#android-development).